anymail/django-anymail/docs/esps/mailersend.rst

 .. rubric:: MAILERSEND_INBOUND_SECRET

+The MailerSend inbound route secret needed to verify inbound notifications.
-Required for inbound handling, otherwise not necessary.
+Required if you are using inbound routing, otherwise not necessary.

 Find this in your MailerSend `Email domains settings`_: after you have added an inbound route, look for the "secret" immediately below the route url